 What happened next

-To get to the bottom of the cause, we asked the customer to send us some of the silver flakes they used, samples of their solution, and the formulation of the product.
+To investigate the cause, we requested the customer to send us a sample of the silver flakes used, along with samples of their solution and the product formulation.
 We sent all three to the laboratory in order to find out what caused the silver flakes to behave so different in the two batches.

 The cause: concentration of aloe vera

-The laboratory performed tests on all ingredients.
-They found out that the aloe vera that was contained in the formulation triggered the oxidation of the silver flakes in the customers second product batch.
+After conducting tests on all the ingredients, the laboratory discovered that the aloe vera present in the formulation was responsible for triggering the oxidation of the silver flakes in the customer’s second product batch.

 But why did aloe vera not lead to oxidation in the first batch?

-The formulation of the first batch might have been the same, but the order when mixing the ingredients was different.
-Oxidation occurs when the silver flakes come into contact with a high concentration of Aloe Vera.
+Although the formulation of the first batch was the same, it’s possible that the order in which the ingredients were mixed was different.
+Oxidation can occur when the silver flakes are exposed to a high concentration of Aloe Vera.

-Silver and aloe vera can be used together in a cosmetic formulation, however it is important to pay attention to the concentration of the aloe vera as well as the order in which the ingredients are getting mixed together to avoid oxidation in the final product.
+While it is possible to use silver and aloe vera together in a cosmetic formulation, it is crucial to carefully control the concentration of aloe vera and the order in which ingredients are mixed to prevent oxidation in the final product.